despegar/mot/README.md

 Wire Format
 -----------

-The protocol wire format is specified as a handful of frames.
-There are currently eight frame types, which are documented [here](src/main/scala/mot/protocol).
+The protocol wire format is specified as a handful of binary frames.
+Simplicity was an explicit design goal, and there are currently just eight frame types, which are documented [here](src/main/scala/mot/protocol).

 Implementation
 --------------